wha-ha-ha/repo/README.md

-_Equivalent Exchange 2:_ A mod in a time capsule
+_Equivalent Exchange 2:_ A Mod in a Time Capsule
 ===============

 This is a repo for a port of the brilliant and popular Minecraft mod Equivalent Exchange 2 by x3n0ph0b3.
 Rewritten from the ground up with as much historical accuracy as possible!